 Advances in technology are providing above-average job growth in areas that require strong proficiency in science and mathematics, making the choice of a degree in physics and astronomy a wise one.

 Our talented and dedicated faculty members conduct cutting-edge research in many areas.
-As part of our undergraduate Honors program, students may participate in these areas of research with a faculty mentor.
+As part of our honors program, students may participate in these areas of research with a faculty mentor.
 Many undergraduates participate in paid research projects through the Research Experience for Undergraduates (REU) program, funded by the National Science Foundation.

 Declaration of a physics major